baskharm/fsa-group4/README.md

 Start the app by running npm run start.
 Until error handling is complete, a clean shutdown is better.
 Once error handling is complete, use npm run dev to start with nodemon.
+In order to update the code and see the changes evrytime locally then use the command "npm run dev" .

 ```PowerShell
 npm run start